This post may contain affiliate links. Please read our disclosure policy.

 - 1 cup white sugar

-- Add 2 inches of water to the bottom of a double broiler.
-Bring to a boil then reduce heat to medium
+- Add 2 inches of water to the bottom of a double boiler.
+Bring it to a boil then reduce the heat to medium-low.

 - In the top pot of the double boiler (before you put it on the heat) add egg yolks, sugar, lemon zest, and lemon juice and whisk until it's smooth.5 egg yolks, 1 cup white sugar, 4 lemons

 - Put the pot on top of the pot with the simmering water and whisk slowly but constantly for 8-10 minutes, until the lemon curd thickens.
 Remove from the pot from the heat and whisk in the butter – the heat from the lemon curd will melt the butter.½ cup butter